Research Achievements

 4

-Google scholar shows that over my career as of 2016 over 50 of my publications had been cited more than 100 times.
+Google scholar shows that over my career as of 2024 – 88 of my papers have been cited over 100 times and my total h index is 94.

 https://scholar.google.co.uk/citations?user=ARgk6zwAAAAJ&hl=en